Ocean cruising in the USA

 At New York's centre lies energetic Manhattan Island, dominated by jaw-dropping skyscrapers that puncture the skies above the city and form a dazzling skyline.
 Towering magnificently is the iconic Empire State Building, which invites visitors to travel to the top of its 102 stories where they can experience a 360-degree view of New York.
 Equally as impressive, but at ground level, is the wide-open green space of Central Park, an ideal spot to find sanctuary from the hustle and bustle of the city.
 New York is also full to the brim of art galleries and museums, including the Museum of Modern Art, The Metropolitan Museum of Art and the Guggenheim.
 For a more residential view of New York, cross over the Brooklyn Bridge to the brownstone buildings of Brooklyn.
 A key player in film and the arts, Brooklyn is also home to the world-renowned Brooklyn Philharmonic.

 It’s not hard to see why the residents of San Diego appear to live a reputedly care-free life.
 With its laid-back attitude and sunny charm, this city is a slow-paced paradise.
 Spanish and Mexican influences can be felt here in both the architecture and cuisine, owing to its heritage as a Spanish settlement and its proximity to the Mexican border.
 San Diego’s white sandy beaches of Mission Bay offer peace and quiet away from the streets of the city, and its warm, dry climate attracts visitors from all over the world.
 Undoubtedly a highlight of the city is the world-famous San Diego Zoo.
-But don’t miss the city’s other great attractions which include the Museum of Man and Seaworld.
+But on a cruise around the US, don’t miss the city’s other great attractions which include the Museum of Man and Seaworld.
 The Gaslamp Quarter offers a vibrant nightlife for the city’s dance-lovers.

 The splendid city of San Francisco is alternative in spirit and edgy and offers a wealth of worthwhile destinations.
 Art enthusiasts can quench their cultural thirst downtown where impressive art galleries can be found.
 For those seeking more sinister thrills, enter into the notorious prison of Alcatraz to experience what it might have been like to live as an inmate.
 No trip to San Francisco would be complete without a visit to the Golden Gate Suspension Bridge, which is 1.7 miles long and makes for a fantastic holiday snap.
 Lincoln Park offers panoramic views of picturesque landscapes for a relaxing afternoon activity.